exasol/power-apps-connector/doc/user_guide/local_installation.md

 Here you can:

-- Enable HTTPS in case of the HTTP version.
+- Use HTTP.
+HTTPS is the default.
-  Before you do so: There's also a HTTPS version of the connector available for download.
+  Before you do so: There's also a HTTP version of the connector available for download.

 ![image-20211122114543409](user_guide.assets/image-20211122114543409.png)

-Enabling HTTPS is a 2 step process in our connector's case, you'll also need to alter the host URL policy's `Url Template`.
+Enabling HTTP is a 2 step process in our connector's case, you'll also need to alter the host URL policy's `Url Template`.

-Change "http" into "https".
+Change "https" into "http".

 ![image-20211125134028331](user_guide.assets/image-20211125134028331.png)